MaMa: A Game-Theoretic Approach for Designing Safe Agentic Systems: Methodology

 Inspired by prior work on the automatic design of agentic systems~\cite{zhangaflow, huautomated, shang2024agentsquare}, we adopt an iterative approach that selects previously designed systems and updates them based on feedback.
 Our work draws on ideas introduced in AFlow~\citep{zhangaflow} with two key novelties.
 First, instead of defining agentic systems as Python functions, we use a structured approach, as described in Section~\ref{sec:systems}.
 This allows us to clearly define the search and attack space in a structured manner.
 Second, we incorporate a Meta-Adversary into the search process, requiring the designed systems to remain robust under the discovered attacks.

 When generating a new system, the Meta-Agent is provided with a reference system, which is randomly sampled from its archive.
 We sample a system according to the rule proposed by ~\citet{zhangaflow}

 where $r_i$ is the weighted sum of the quality and safety scores of the design at iteration $i$, $n$ is the number of systems in the archive, $\lambda$ is a parameter that controls the trade-off between exploration and exploitation, and $\gamma$ controls the influence of the score.
 This rule biases sampling toward strong systems while allowing exploration of previously less effective designs.
-In addition to the system itself, the top-k attacks are retrieved, each including a brief description and a safety score, along with a quality evaluation consisting of textual feedback and a quality score.
+Inspired by the Stackelberg formalization in section~\ref{sec:stackelberg}, we additionally retrieve the top-k attacks as found by the Meta-Adversary, thus the Meta-Agent analyzes the safety of a system under the worst-case attacks.
+Each attack includes a brief description and a safety score, along with a quality evaluation consisting of textual feedback and a quality score.
 The Meta-Agent then applies modifications to the system to defend against the identified attacks and to improve performance based on the collected feedback.
 Once designed, each system is evaluated both with and without the Meta-Adversary's attacks.
 The average quality and safety scores are recorded in each setting, and the system along with its evaluation results are added to the archive.
 After a fixed number of iterations, the system with the highest weighted safety score under attack and quality score under normal conditions is selected.
 The full algorithm can be found in Algorithm~\ref{alg:generation}.